Zylann/zCraft/readme.md

 Compiler settings :
 - C++11 norm with GCC 4.7.2 (I use MinGW on Windows)

-Libraries :
+Dependencies :
-- SFML 2 (I recompiled it for the last MinGW)
+- SFML 2 RC (I recompiled it for the last MinGW)
-- OpenGL
+- OpenGL 2.1
 - Glu
 - Glew (I recompiled it for MinGW)